 The module will analyse how multiple stakeholders across the organisation assist and complement each other in producing a high performance environment.
 To develop a multi-disciplinary perspective of factors that act upon an individual and how these contribute to the development of high performance.
 The management of the performance environment will be discussed and the many issues that underpin successful implementation will be analysed.

 Learning and teaching methods include lectures, interactive workshops, practical sessions, work-based learning, guest lectures (from industry professionals), debates and tutorials.
 This range of teaching and learning approaches ensures that you gain a wide variety of skills.

-All lectures/modules are sport specific which you will attend with other sports students.
-Most lectures/tutorials will be fairly small groups (10-25) which provides a more interactive and personal approach to your study.
+Most lectures will be fairly small groups (10-25) which provides a more interactive and personal approach to your study.
 Group work and class discussions help you to develop critical thinking skills and we encourage students to voice their opinion and challenge the norm.

 There are additional opportunities to take on leadership roles such as becoming a Course Representative or Student Ambassador.

 You will be assessed via a range of methods to ensure that you develop a number of different skills to be able to utilise in the industry.
 Assessment methods include: writing essays, reports and reflective blogs; producing leaflets and posters; examinations (multiple choice and essay style); presentations; practical sports coaching and leadership assessments; work-based learning assessments and assessments.

 Students have access to a wide range of resources including textbooks, publications, and computers in the University’s library and via online resources.
 In most cases they are more than sufficient to complete a course of study.
 Where there are additional costs, either obligatory or optional, these are detailed below.
 Of course students may choose to purchase their own additional personal resources/tools over and above those listed to support their studies at their own expense.
 All stationery and printing costs are at a student’s own expense.